Pkal-99/student-grade-report/README.md

 This system allows users (teachers) to enter students' names, subjects, and scores, then calculate averages, assign grades, and generate a report for each student.
 This project simulates real-life school report systems.

+This beginner-friendly Python project, developed during the RITA Africa Bootcamp, helps users enter student scores across multiple subjects, generate individual report cards with grades and pass/fail status, and save these reports as files.
+It also identifies the top-performing student and creates a class summary report.
 # System Capabilities

     Add multiple students with scores in multiple subjects